top of page

 As well as writing, I do some wine judging and critiquing of supermarket wines.
 So far this year, I have received no payment for the judging or critiquing whatsoever.
 So where is the money being made in the wine industry?

-Andrew Jefford and Jamie Goode, household names in the industry and Goode, a Master of Wine to boot, have both written quite openly about the struggle.
+Andrew Jefford and Jamie Goode, household names in the industry, have both written quite openly about the struggle.
 I suspect a large part of the problem is that wine drinking is considered ‘glamorous’, easy even, and therefore unworthy of financial reward.
 Journalists writing for respected publications write of paid trips to wine regions, sumptuous hospitality, and new discoveries.
 Paid trips they might be, but these journalists are also saying when they complete their annual tax returns, they find they are not making the minimum wage for their efforts.
 This would suggest that everyone in the industry is wealthy, and working in wine is for the privileged.
 We are supposed to have moved on from those days.
 Wine drinking needs to be relatable if it is to survive.
 With fewer and fewer people globally consuming alcohol, the industry faces a struggle if it is to compete for people’s hard-earned cash.
 And yet, we continue to offer wine courses from different examining boards that provide qualifications in the industry, including BSc/BA and Masters degrees in oenology and wine business.
 All these courses and qualifications that are available to people wishing to join an increasingly struggling industry are undoubtedly fun, as well as very hard work.
 At WSET Diploma level it would be difficult to commit to the workload while working full-time (unless you are in the industry itself).

 In polite society, we don’t like to talk about money, and it is not my plan to tell you where mine comes from (except to say every penny was earned) but I can say that so far I have spent upwards of £38k on my wine qualifications, and I’m still going: WSET all levels, WSG, a BA, along with my memberships of related professional bodies.
 Of course, my main motivation in studying wine is the pleasure that is derived from drinking: its social benefits, the travel, language, and history.
 I am not expecting to recuperate my financial outlay, but when I pitch a piece to the wine media, a response would be nice.
 (The going rate, at 30p a word is not going to change my life).
 Invitations to volunteer my writing to publications still abound, but if it’s good enough to publish, it’s worthy of payment, surely.
 So where is the money?
 Wine judging might sound like a fun gig, but believe me, it is hard work.
 Living outside London means it can take 8 hours to complete the assignment, including a meal at some point.
 For this, I often get no payment, not even expenses.
 After the last rather unedifying event, I have decided to draw a line.
 Perhaps I should be flattered to be considered up to the task.
 I’m not.
 And as for supermarket wine reviews; supermarkets, with their billion-pound annual profits …